martiespinosa/neutral-news/agile.md

 - Display the news of the day from El País and ABC on the home screen provisionally.
 - Start working on secondary views.

+**January 15, 2025**
+- Improve home and secondary screens by adding images and news dates.
+- Research Kaggle models to incorporate in the next sprint.

 ### Retrospective